XintaoX/XintaoX.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at the [Department of Statistics at Iowa State University]{https://www.stat.iastate.edu/} advised by Dr. [Zhanrui Cai]{https://zhanruicai.github.io/}.
-I am very grateful for the opportunity to work with [Yumou Qiu]{https://yumou.org/} and [Li Chunlin]{https://faculty.sites.iastate.edu/chunlin/}, whose mentorship and support have been invaluable to my growth and development as a researcher.
+I am a Ph.D. candidate at the [Department of Statistics at Iowa State University](https://www.stat.iastate.edu/) advised by Dr. [Zhanrui Cai](https://zhanruicai.github.io/).
+I am very grateful for the opportunity to work under the guidance of [Yumou Qiu](https://yumou.org/) and [Li Chunlin](https://faculty.sites.iastate.edu/chunlin/), whose mentorship and support have been invaluable to my growth and development as a researcher.

 Experience: